squaresLab/BugZoo/docs/file-format.rst

 ----------

 The :code:`blueprints` section provides a list of *blueprints*, each of which encodes instructions for building an individual Docker image.
-Below we give an example of a :code:`blueprints` section containing a single blueprint for building the Docker image for a PHP scenario from the ManyBugs dataset.
+Below, we give an example of a :code:`blueprints` section containing a single blueprint for building the Docker image for a PHP scenario from the ManyBugs dataset.